Looking for the best day trips from Cardiff? Brilliant! That’s exactly what you’ll find here.

 Is it possible to do a day trip from Cardiff to Snowdonia ?

 Not really.
 It’s way too far.
 It’s a minimum three-hour drive each way, and it’s not an easy drive – the main A470 road from Cardiff to North Wales is often slow and winding, with a great many turns.

 If you’re visiting Cardiff and also wish to see Snowdonia, we suggest staying in the latter for a while.
 There are a great many things to do in Betws-y-Coed, the main gateway to Snowdonia, which is a good jumping-off point for Mount Snowdon itself.
-Otherwise if you prefer the coast, Barmouth is a unique seaside resort with an outstanding beach and the gorgeous Mawddach estuary.
+A Snowdonia road trip would be a good introduction to the area, and our article has several short and one longer itinerary.

 Can you do some of these day trips from Cardiff by bus?